-As noted, when a client first signs up, he or she fills out a Style Profile (it can be updated at any time).
+As noted, when a client first signs up, they fill out a Style Profile (it can be updated at any time).
 Then, scheduling a delivery is easy: an algorithm is used to populate a calendar from which she selects a delivery date.

 The shipment request is processed by an algorithm that assigns it to a warehouse.
 This algorithm calculates a cost function for each warehouse based on a combination of its location relative to the client and how well the inventories in the different warehouses match the client's needs.

 This set of cost calculations is carried out for each client to produce a cost matrix.